The display is arguably the second-most important piece of hardware in a laptop. After all, it’s the means by which you actually use the device.

 The impact of dot pitch is relative to the device.
-The gap between pixels becomes easier to notice as the distance between the display and its user decreases.
-That is why dot pitch is most often a problem on a mobile device.
+The gap between pixels becomes easier to notice as the distance between the display and the viewer decreases.
+That is why dot pitch is most often a problem on a mobile device or VR headset.
 Monitors and HDTVs usually don’t struggle with this problem because the user is much further away.

 - The best ultrawide monitors for 2021